 “I am still as strong today as I was in the day that Moses sent me; my strength now is as my strength was then, for war and for going and coming.
 So now give me this hill country of which the Lord spoke on that day, for you heard on that day how the Anakim were there, with great fortified cities.
 It may be that the Lord will be with me, and I shall drive them out just as the Lord said.”
 Then Joshua blessed him, and he gave Hebron to Caleb the son of Jephunneh for an inheritance.
 Joshua 14:11-13

 At the ripe age of eighty-five, Caleb was intent upon seizing his inheritance, the mountain of Hebron.
-There was no early opt-out.
-No retirement.
+There had been no early opt-out.
+No retirement plans.
 No romantic strolls on the beach.
 And I suspect, no bingo.

 There remained a fight.
 An unconquered mountain.
 That mountain was his inheritance.
 For Caleb, a battle for the ages loomed.

 If you’re still breathing, you have a purpose to fulfill—an inheritance to seize.
 And a mountain to conquer.
-The Lord will strengthen you to fulfill His purpose in this season of life you are in right now.
+The Lord will strengthen you to fulfill His purpose in the season of life you are in right now.

 Note the words of Caleb which revealed his source of expectant faith and confidence: now give me … which the Lord spoke on that day.
-Faith in the impossible was possible because Caleb heard what God spoke to him.
+Faith to do the impossible was possible because Caleb heard what God spoke to him.
 He remembered precisely what the Lord promised on that day.
 It was a done deal as far as Caleb was concerned.
 He was utterly convinced that this mountain was the Lord’s inheritance for his life.